 - I, Charles P. Theuer, M.D., PhD., President and Chief Executive Officer of TRACON Pharmaceuticals, Inc. (the "Registrant"), do hereby certify in accordance with 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, based upon my knowledge: - (1) this Quarterly Report on Form 10-Q of the Registrant, to which this certification is attached as an exhibit (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
-78m); and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge: - (1) this Quarterly Report on Form 10-Q of the Registrant, to which this certification is attached as an exhibit (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.

-/s/ Charles P. Theuer, M.D., Ph.D.
-Charles P. Theuer, M.D., Ph.D President and Chief Executive Officer
+Date: May 11, 2016 /s/ Charles P. Theuer, M.D., Ph.D.

+Charles P. Theuer, M.D., Ph.D.
+President and Chief Executive Officer